Product Description

 A: The 4-terminal design allows connections for the coil circuit and the switching circuit.
 This configuration provides flexibility in how the solenoid is integrated into the equipment control system, supporting both power supply and control signal connections.

-A: Signs of solenoid failure include the truck not responding to lift or lower commands, intermittent power loss during operation, buzzing without engaging, or complete loss of power to the lift circuit.
+A: Warning signs include the truck not responding to lift or lower commands, intermittent power loss during operation, buzzing without engaging the circuit, or complete loss of power to the lift circuit.
 Test coil continuity with a multimeter and verify 12VDC is present at the terminals.